Digital Marketing Classes & Bootcamps Boston

 Boston has many in-person courses that can help you master digital marketing.
 They work well if you prefer a hands-on environment (such as working directly with a teacher who can help sharpen your skills) alongside fellow learners.
 You also get class materials from the facility, meaning you don’t have to own a computer to learn digital marketing with in-person classes.
 However, you do have to drive there…which on Boston’s insane streets is always scary.

 If you’d rather not deal with Boston’s congested highways (or simply like to learn at home), virtual courses might work best for you.
 They let you sit at home and learn using either a) a series of videos and lessons you take at your leisure (asynchronous) or b) guided live lectures that feel more like in-person courses.
-Often, these programs are much cheaper than in-person classes and more widely available but do lack personal time with your teacher, unfortunately.
+Often, these programs are much cheaper than in-person classes and more widely available.
+However, asynchronous classes do lack personal time with your teacher, unfortunately.

 What Should I Learn Alongside Digital Marketing?

 Boston’s rapidly expanding tech industry includes several sub-markets that utilize digital marketing nearly every day.
 The most obvious of these is the marketing/advertising field, though just about every business in operation today needs expert digital marketing support.
-Here are four in Boston that might interest you, including several potential employers that may hire you.
+Here are four in Boston that might interest you, including several potential employers.
 Read through these options to find out more about these fields and your career options.

 Advertising

 Boston’s marketing and advertising industry includes a surprising number of employers that might interest you.
 For example, companies like LiveRamp, Cybba, Funnel, Sapient, MMB, Genuine, Allen & Gerritsen, and Digitas provide high-quality digital marketing support for businesses throughout the Boston region.
-With these companies, you’ll have to work tightly with a marketing team to identify great advertising opportunities across multiple digital channels.
+With these companies, you’ll work closely with a marketing team to identify great advertising opportunities across multiple digital channels.

 Retail